 For up to date information on our charitable status, financial affairs and trustees please visit the Charity Commission website.

-Our Annual Report and Accounts for 2016 are available to download in PDF format.
+Our Annual reports will be available here to download in PDF format soon.

 St Margaret Lothbury Gift Aid scheme